 Ah, yes, it’s that time of year again.
 Everyone around you is getting colds, some have already had a flu, and you want to do everything you can to avoid being ill.
-Specially wash your hands in you are in a public place, if you like to gamble and go to casinos remember a lot of people there use their hands to touch the machines, I really recommend you to play with online slots instead, checkhttps://skopemag.com to learn more.
+Specially wash your hands in you are in a public place, if you like to gamble and go to casinos remember a lot of people there use their hands to touch the machines..
 While some viruses will be unavoidable and you probably will have at least one cold before the season is out, following these simple steps may help keep you healthier this winter:

 - Wash your hands, wash your hands, wash your hands!
 Cliché but true, washing your hands is the single best way to stop the spread of germs.
 Scrub your hands with soap under hot running water for at least 10 seconds (about the time it takes to sing Yankee Doodle Dandy) and take advantage of any hand sanitizer available in public places, preferably after you’ve touched the door knob and before you touch your face, mouth or nose.
 If you do venture into crowded places, use a face shield with glasses at all times.